 Tech Meetup: The Life Cycle of an AI Agent

-In our “Tech Meetup: The Life Cycle of an AI Agent: Conditioning, Knowledge Management, and Practical Application,” you’ll gain insights and inspiration from research and implementation projects on how your company can profitably deploy AI agents.
+In our “Tech Meetup: The Life Cycle of an AI Agent: Conditioning, Knowledge Management, and Practical Application,” you’ll gain inspiration and insights from research and implementation projects on how your company can profitably deploy AI agents.

 AI agents are powerful—but like any “maturing” system, they need clear rules, memory, and practical training.
 In four expert presentations, learn how to develop, control, and productively deploy assistants, agents, and avatars—from theory to live demo.

-Raising AI Agents Right: Fundamentals, Risks, and Practical Examples Artificial intelligence that thinks, plans, and acts independently sounds like science fiction—but it’s already a reality.
-Yet, just like with teenagers, the rule applies: without clear boundaries and training, AI agents quickly turn into “digital problem children.”
-This specialist event on June 23, 2026, will show you how to safely condition AI assistants and agents, equip them with knowledge (RAG), and integrate them into practical systems.
+Raising AI Agents the Right Way: Fundamentals, Risks, and Real-World Examples Artificial intelligence that thinks, plans, and acts independently sounds like science fiction—but it’s already a reality.
+Yet, just like with teenagers, without clear boundaries and training, AI agents quickly turn into “digital problem children.”
+This specialized event on June 23, 2026, will show you how to safely train AI assistants and agents, equip them with knowledge (RAG), and integrate them into practical systems.
 We’ll also take a look into the future, where AI avatars act as “AI partners” for us humans.

 From the basics of agent development to Retrieval-Augmented Generation (RAG) and a live demonstration of an agent-based chat system—here you’ll learn how theoretical concepts are turned into working solutions.